open-WFS/.github/README.md

 For each of the devices, configure the input streams with four consecutive values.
 For example:

  - The first `openWFS` device in the list should be configured to accept streams 1, 2, 3, 4
-- The second `openWFS` device in the list should be configured to accept streams 5, 6, 7, 8
+- The second `openWFS` device should be configured to accept streams 5, 6, 7, 8
-- The third `openWFS` device in the list should be configured to accept streams 9, 10, 11, 12
+- The third `openWFS` device should be configured to accept streams 9, 10, 11, 12
-- The fourth `openWFS` device in the list should be configured to accept streams 13, 14, 15, 16
+- The fourth `openWFS` device should be configured to accept streams 13, 14, 15, 16

-###.
-4. Run a sound check to confirm that the stream configuration is successful
+### 4. Run a sound check to confirm that the stream configuration is successful

+This can be done with a Reaper session or the [OpenWFS Spatialiser](https://github.com/open-WFS/open-WFS-spatialiser/) .

+#### Using Reaper

+ - Open the Reaper test session (link).
+ - In Reaper, open preferences and select the OpenWFS output device

+### 5. Configure the audio loopback device

+ - Install BlackHole 64ch

+You can also use [Loopback](https://rogueamoeba.com/loopback/).

+### 6. Configure the spatial panner

+This will assume using Spat.

+### 7. Configure an audio playback source

+### 8. Control of spatialisation